vtexdocs/dev-portal-content/docs/guides/Payments/payments-configuration-guides/setting-up-merchant-id-in-apple-pay.md

 Then, start a Postman session.
 You perform a call to VTEX's CDN using the POST method:

 1. Configure the route **POST** `https://{{yourdomainhere}}/.well-known/raw/apple-developer-merchantid-domain-association.txt?persistent=true`.
-2. Ensure that all contents of the .txt files are in:
+2. Paste the content of the .txt file in the request body.
+Ensure that all contents of the file are:
-   - Quotations marks
+   - Inside quotations marks
-   - JSON format, inside a `"token_content"` body
+   - In JSON format, as in `"{token_content}"`.
    - Without any line breaks.

 ![](https://raw.githubusercontent.com/vtexdocs/dev-portal-content/main/docs/guides/Payments/payments-configuration-guides/setting-up-merchant-id-in-apple-pay-20.png)